Cary Personal Injury Lawyers

 - You Suffered Permanently Disabling or Long-Term Injuries: If you or your loved one will require long-term care or be left with permanent disabilities, you should speak to a personal injury attorney immediately.
 Only an experienced attorney will be able to calculate what your injuries are worth and make sure you get the compensation you deserve.

-- You Suffered Severe Injuries: The amount of compensation a person receives is largely based on how severe the injuries are.
-This is based on the amount of medical bills incurred, the type of injuries sustained, and the length of recovery time.
+- You Suffered Serious Injuries: The amount of compensation a person receives is largely based on how severe the injuries are.
+This is based on the amount of medical expenses incurred, the type of injuries sustained, and the length of recovery time.
 Often the policy limits of a person’s insurance only go so high, but he or she may be eligible for more compensation.
 A personal injury attorney can be sure that you receive the full compensation to which you are entitled.

 - The Insurance Company is Refusing to Pay: Although we like to think that insurance companies are on our side, they often refuse to make a settlement offer at all or offer a settlement that is not fair.
 If you are not able to secure a fair settlement on your own, you should contact a personal injury attorney immediately.